linhub15/hubertlin-site/_posts/2019-12-03-reduce-stress-in-the-workplace-with-max-line-lengths.md

 }
 ~~~

 I believe that if we can reduce the line lengths of our documents, we can make our lives a little easier at work.
-Who knows, maybe your boss might notice something special about your email presentation.
+Who knows, maybe your colleagues might notice the extra effort you put into your emails.